 Your AC system has a lot of coils.
-Here’s how to tell the main two coils apart.
-The evaporator coil is located inside your home in your air handler (the thing with a fan and an air filter that circulates air in your home).
-The condenser coil, on the other hand, is located outside of your home in the metal unit that cools warm air off with refrigerant and cycles it back into the house.
+Here’s how to tell the main two coils apart: the evaporator coil is located inside your home in your air handler (the thing with a fan and an air filter).
+It’s one of two core components and is filled with a compressing agent that absorbs heat from the air inside your house.

-Your air conditioning system is controlled by fans with motors — motors that can break, get jammed and fail.
+Your air conditioning system is controlled by fans with motors that can break, get jammed and fail.
 The two main fan motors to know are the blower motor that pushes air around the inside of your home (through vents and ducts) and the air conditioning condenser that cools off warm air that’s been pumped in from the inside of your home.

 Stay ahead of problems by checking your AC unit regularly for signs of sinkage (especially between seasons, when the ground is soft), and correct the leveling ASAP where and when gravity hits.
 If you don’t want to do this, you can hire an HVAC technician to come out every few months to inspect it for you.

 Most home systems have a user-friendly control post.
 For your HVAC system, that’s your thermostat.
 Depending on how it’s programmed, your thermostat might not be operating at peak efficiency (ie. it’s set to keep your home warmer or cooler than it has to be).
 It’s also possible for your thermostat to go out, making it impossible to use.